A Thousand Years of Peace! Book 2

-Tony, Willa and Brad looked at each other.
+Tony and the others from Omak looked at each other.
 It was hard to keep the smiles off their faces.

 “Let’s let God choose who goes and who stays.”
 Poncho suggested to more nodding of heads and smiles.

 When the baseball was over, everyone in town transported to God.
-The word had gone through the town to touch God and find out who was going and who was going to stay and protect the homes.
+The word had gone through the town to touch God and find out who was going and who was staying to protect the homes.

 When the four from Omak looked at each other, it was apparent Tony and Willa were going with Poncho.
 Brad and Gloria were staying with Lorenzo.

-Diego was outside the tent, “Senor Brad, the riders come.”
+Diego was outside the tent, “Senor Brad, hundreds of the riders come.”

 “Diego, give us a minute.”
 Brad sat up, “Tony, Willa, we have company.”